 Trump Organization removes CFO Allen Weisselberg from leadership positions following his indictment

-The Trump Organization has removed its chief financial officer from his leadership position at dozens of subsidiary companies following his indictment, The Washington Post reports.
+The Trump Organization has removed its chief financial officer from his leadership position at dozens of subsidiary companies following the longtime executive’s indictment.

 Allen Weisselberg, who has served as the longtime financial officer for the Trump Organization, pleaded not guilty to 15 New York state charges, including grand larceny, for his alleged involvement in a 15-year tax fraud scheme involving the company.